rafgraph/rollpkg/README.md

 ## FAQ

 - **Does `rollpkg` really have zero configuration options?**
-  - Yup, other than `--watch` there are no configuration options.
+  - Yup, there are zero configuration options.
 Rollpkg uses a convention over configuration approach, if you are using `rollpkg` then you are using the convention and there are zero build decisions to worry about, just focus on writing your code, isn't that liberating?
 - **What if I need to do X and Rollpkg doesn't support it?**
   - Open an issue and explain why X should be part of the convention.
 - **How do I use `rollpkg` with JavaScript?**